 What to Know When Ordering an Embr Wave

 - The Embr Wave is an approved purchase for Flexible Spending Accounts (FSA) in the Category: Health Supports, Sub-Category: Hot/Cold Therapy.
 The Embr Wave is not approved for Health Spending Accounts (HSA).
 To use your FSA, either pay with your FSA credit or debit card or submit your receipt for reimbursement.

-- Embr offers Affirm for installment payments and has Google Pay, Amazon Pay, and PayPal options for checkout.
+- Embr offers Affirm/ShopPay for interest-free installment payments and has ShopPay, Google Pay, Amazon Pay, and PayPal options for checkout.
 Shipping and returns are free through the Embr Wave website.

 - The Embr Wave also has a one-year limited warranty.
 If your device stops working or has a defect that Embr isn’t able to troubleshoot, you may be eligible for a free replacement.

-- Speaking of which, if you scroll through the customer reviews on the Embr website, you’ll not only see that they keep them all there (the good, and the occasional bad which I appreciate as many companies sanitize their reviews), but there are many raving over the stellar customer service that Embr provides if you have a question or the off chance you have an issue with your Wave.
+- Speaking of which, if you scroll through the customer reviews on the Embr website, you’ll not only see that they keep them all there (the good, and the occasional bad which I appreciate as many companies sanitize their reviews) but there are many raving over the stellar customer service that Embr provides if you have a question or the off chance you have an issue with your Wave.

 I think the Embr Wave is a great product, and I am glad I received it as a gift.
 I hope you enjoyed this Embr Wave review.
 I was not paid by Embr Wave to write this and the company does not know I am writing this review.
 However, I do have affiliate links in the post (click here to learn more about how affiliate links work).
 All thoughts and words are my own.
 If you have any questions regarding the Embr Wave feel free to ask them in the comments and I will answer to the best of my ability!